 Hiking when visiting Zion National Park

 Hiking allows you to explore Zion and discover your own gems.
 There are different types of hiking challenges depending on what you’re after.
 Some are more family oriented with easier and shorter trails while others are more demanding.
 A short family friendly hike is Riverside Walk.
-Two of the most popular trails, which both are strenuous, are Angels Landing and Observation Point.
+Two of the most popular trails and best things to do in Zion National Park, which both are strenuous, are Angels Landing and Observation Point.

 Family friendly Riverside Walk